divy-sh/PinPoint-frontend/README.md

   npm test
   ```

   Launches the test runner in interactive watch mode.
-Refer to the [running tests](https://facebook.github.io/create-react-app/docs/running-tests) section for more information.

 - **Build for Production**: